Treblle/community/articles/mastering_async_await_in_js.md

 async function fetchUserData() {
 	let [userData, analytics] = await Promise.all([
 		fetch("https://example.com/api/user/123"),

 		fetch("https://example.com/analytics/1092"),
 	]);

 	let [response1, response2] = await Promise.all([
 		userData.json(),

 		analytics.json(),
 	]);

 	return [response1.name, response2.name];
 }
 ```

-### Error Handling
+### Error handling

-Handling errors for asynchronous code can be a bit tricky, but with the right set of tools and strategies provided by JavaScript, we can handle errors properly.
+Asynchronous error handling can be a little confusing, but with the right set of tools and strategies provided to us by javascript we are able to handle errors properly.

-In JavaScript, we handle runtime errors using `try...catch` blocks.
-The code between the `try` braces is executed, and errors are caught with the `catch` statement.
+In JavaScript, runtime errors are caught with the use of `try...catch` blocks.
+The code between the `try` braces is executed and errors are caught with the `catch` statement.

 ```js
 try {